<?xml version="1.0" encoding="UTF-8"?>

 <entry>

-<link rel="alternate" href="https://weadorehim.com/blog/monthly-phone-budget" />
+<link rel="alternate" href="https://weadorehim.com/blog/receive-admin-notifications-for-all-hours" />

 <author>